Canadian Pain Task Force Online Consultation

 • Head On Collision With A Drunk Driver

-by Janetlynn, almost 4 years ago
+by Janetlynn, over 4 years ago

 In December of 2005, my life changed forever.
 While driving home from work, I was hit head on by an impaired driver.
 While I am grateful and lucky to be alive, my life has been plagued by chronic pain.
 In 2007 I was started on Fentanyl and Lyrica, started receiving nerve blocks 2 to 3 times per week as well as quarterly steroid epidurals.
 This was for back pain, sciatic pain and severe headaches.
 While physically exhausting, it helped.
 I was slowly able to return to a new normal.